 The time you invest will have to be used to gain knowledge so you can invest from within.

 13. On Which Side of the Table Do You Want to Sit?

 “Today, in the Information Age, the majority of us need to have much more financial knowledge.”

-Most people choose to sit on the left side of the CASHFLOW quadrant, the Employees and Self-employed side.
+Most people choose to sit on the left side of the CASHFLOW quadrant, the Employees, and the Self-employed side.